da-tra/disk-monitor-for-confluence/README.md

 * credentials for a Gmail address that sends notification mails:
   * email address
   * 2-Step Verification code (turn on 2FA [here](https://support.google.com/accounts/answer/185839?hl=en&co=GENIE.Platform%3DDesktop) and get the code [here](https://myaccount.google.com/apppasswords))
+* a filename to be used for an SQLite database and the name for a table

 #### Example config:
 ```python